mattpopovich/mattpopovich.com/_posts/2023-01-22-what-to-do-in-denver.md

     * 5 min drive away from other bars
 * LoHi
   * I don't go out in LoHi very often but Avanti is very popular
+* The Grizzly Rose
+  * A massive bar located 10mins north of Denver
+  * The premier spot for country dancing, mechanical bull riding, etc. Yee to the haw!

 ## Water things